From Remote Tribal Areas To Flooded Cities, Indonesians Go To Polls - UrduPoint

 "As a first-time voter I am a bit nervous, but I'm also excited," he said.

+In the East Java city of Surabaya, staffers at a polling station set up in a cemetery dressed in horror-themed costumes.

+Apart from reflecting the location, they hoped it would encourage people to exercise their right to vote, said Mustaqim, head of the local neighbourhood association.

-In western Java, some members of the indigenous Baduay tribe which largely shuns technology and the trappings of modern life examined the lists of candidates before voting in their village of Kanekes.
+In western Java, some members of the indigenous Baduy tribe which largely shuns technology and the trappings of modern life examined the lists of candidates before voting in their village of Kanekes.

 On the mainly Hindu central resort island of Bali, residents wearing colourful traditional sarongs waited to vote, with some displaying their inked fingers after casting their ballots.